 Servlet and JSP are the at the heart of Java EE.
 All the Java EE frameworks are built on top of Servlets and JSPs.
 A comprehensive post with more than 20 tutorials to help you learn Servlets and JSPs backed with example programs.

 Spring is the most widely used Java EE Web application framework.
-It’s built on the principles of Dependency Injection and Aspect Oriented Programming.
-It’s an open source framework and the best part is the different modules for integration with other frameworks, such as Spring ORM, Spring MVC etc. This article lists more than 20 tutorials I have written for different components of Spring framework.
-The articles are in the order and serves as a great resource for newbie as well as experienced ones.
+It’s built on the principles of Dependency Injection and Aspect-Oriented Programming.
+It’s an open-source framework and the best part is the different modules for integration with other frameworks, such as Spring ORM, Spring MVC, etc. This article lists more than 20 tutorials I have written for different components of the Spring framework.
+The articles are in the order and serve as a great resource for newbie as well as experienced ones.
 All the project comes with downloadable projects that you can use to learn more.
-Also the projects are tested with latest Spring 4 versions and provide XML as well as annotation based configuration details.
+Also, the projects are tested with latest Spring 4 versions and provide XML as well as annotation-based configuration details.

-PrimeFaces is one of the top implementation of JSF 2.
-PrimeFaces is very easy to use and comes with a lot of components to create awesome effect on view pages.
-One of the most useful feature of PrimeFaces is the support for creating responsive view pages, that is a must have for current web pages.
+PrimeFaces is one of the top implementations of JSF 2.
+PrimeFaces is very easy to use and comes with a lot of components to create an awesome effect on view pages.
+One of the most useful features of PrimeFaces is the support for creating responsive view pages, that is a must-have for current web pages.
 We have more than 20 articles on PrimeFaces that you can read in the order to start as a beginner and become a pro.

 Hibernate is the best Java ORM tool in the current market.
-Recently I have written a lot for hibernate framework.
-So this article is like an index of all the posts.
-You can go through these in sequence to learn hibernate from scratch.
-Most of these comes with downloadable projects that you can use to learn more.
-All the projects are tested with Hibernate 4 latest version.
+Recently I have written a lot on the hibernate framework.
+So this article is as an index of all the posts.
+You can go through these in sequence to learn the hibernate from scratch.
+Most of these come with downloadable projects that you can use to learn more.
+All the projects are tested with Hibernate 4 version.

 Apache Axis 2 is one of the widely used SOAP based web services framework.
 Learn how to use Apache Axis 2 to create SOAP based web services, complete tutorial with client program to test the web service.

-Jersey is open source JAX-RS implementation for building Restful Web Services.
-Learn how to use Jersey to create Restful web services with use of JAXB, Exception Handling approach and Jersey client program to test the web service.
+Jersey is an open-source JAX-RS implementation for building Restful Web Services.
+Learn how to use Jersey to create Restful web services with the use of JAXB, Exception Handling approach and Jersey client program to test the web service.